Hamilton Movie Stars (Red Backs)

 Interestingly, though Nick Barber and his friends were avid collectors of the red back movie star cards when they were issued in Hong Kong, his childhood collection contained no green back movie star cards.

-Thanks to Ranjodh Dhillon, Richard Minns, John Bell, and Nick Barber for help with this checklist.
+Thanks to Ranjodh Dhillon, Richard Minns, John Bell, Nick Barber, and Terry Gomes for help with this checklist.

 1. Deborah Kerr